 Before completing this page, read the instructions and consult the Tri-Agency Financial Administration Guide for information about the eligibility of expenditures for the direct costs of research and the regulations governing the use of grant funds.

-Provide a detailed explanation and justification for each budget item identified in the Proposed Expenditures page.
 Provide sufficient information to allow reviewers to assess whether the resources requested are appropriate.
-Provide only information pertinent to the budget.

 Salaries and benefits